Veluthil/My-DevOps-Journey/Project 2 - Automated Setup of Multi Tier App/README.md

 ### Bash Script for the database
 - Create `mysql.sh` file for the database.
 ### Bash Script for Memcache
-- Create `memcache.sh` for provisionining our memcached server.
+- Create `memcache.sh` for provisionining the memcached server.
 ### Bash Script for RabbitMQ
 - `rabbitmq.sh` for RabbitMQ.
 ### Bash Script for Application